TheSilvered/nest/docs/_syntax.md

 ```

 Nest has also a byte type that can be written as an integer literal followed by
-a lowercase `b` or an uppercas one `B`.
+a lowercase `b` or an uppercase one `B`.
 If the integer is written with an
 hexadecimal literal, since adding a `b` at the end would be counted as digit,
 you start with `0h` instead.